Science for Cancer Rehab

 The need for rehab support is immense; as an example in the United States as little as 1-2% of those with cancer related impairments are seeking help. study access

 CANCER PATIENTS IN COPENHAGEN ARE FIGHTING PHYSICAL DETERIORATION WITH EXERCISE

 This article in The Scientist features many studies and upcoming research in the area of exercise activity and its related ANTI-CANCER pathways.

-EXERCISE AND STEM CELL TRANSPLANTS
+EXERCISE DURING STEM CELL TRANSPLANTS ARE A GOOD THING!

 Although the parameters need further research, this systematic review/meta-analysis confirms that exercise during hospitalization for patients undergoing allogenic stem cell transplantation can lead to a higher quality of life and less fatigue at discharge.

-Although this was a cochrane review specific to breast cancer, the following was found:
+This was a cochrane review specific to breast cancer, the following was found:

 "patients benefit from exercise interventions that include more structured instruction and/or supervision when compared to exercise instruction via a pamphlet or no exercise instruction [...] larger benefits were found for shoulder [range of motion] and shoulder function outcomes from physical therapy treatment that was introduced as PRE-HAB before surgery.
 (McNeely, et al. 2010).